Delve into Belfast’s rich cultural heritage and enjoy a cold one at the same time.

 This place is packed with history.
 The United Irishmen met here to plan the 1798 rebellion.
 If you believe the legend, it has long been said that one of them, Henry Joy McCracken, even hid behind the bar to escape searches from soldiers.

-Either way, Kelly’s remains one of the top old and authentic bars in Belfast to this day.
+Either way, Kelly’s remains one of the top old and authentic bars in Belfast to this day and is one of the best bars in Belfast that celebrities have been to.

 Address: 30-32 Bank St, Belfast BT1 1HL